p3zz/serial-to-websocket-js/README.md

 # Serial to websocket tool

 A NodeJS bridge between a serial device and a websocket server.
+Everything arriving from the serial port will be redirected to the server and vice versa.

 ## Requirements